Seahawks survive Russell Wilson’s return, top Broncos 17-16

 INJURIES

-Seattle safety Jamal Adams suffered what appeared to be significant left knee injury in the first quarter.
-Adams limped off the field after nearly sacking Wilson and eventually was driven away on a cart.
-He did not return.
+Seattle safety Jamal Adams suffered what Carroll said after the game was a serious injury to his left quadriceps tendon.
+Adams limped off the field after nearly sacking Wilson in the first quarter and eventually was driven away on a cart.

 Denver lost right guard Quinn Meinerz to a hamstring injury in the first half and cornerback K’Waun Williams to a hand injury in the fourth quarter.